Beverly Fairfax Historic District National Register Nomination

 Their hard work proved worthwhile: in October 2018, the Beverly Fairfax Historic District was officially listed in the National Register.

 This huge undertaking by a group of residents earned a 2019 Conservancy Preservation Award.
-Their work exemplifies the value of place, and reminds us that the histories of all Angelenos are worth preserving.
+Their work exemplifies the value of place and community.